bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/AZ-900/Azure Fundamentals.md

 Virtual network to Virtual network comms - requires peering.

 Each Virtual Network has a Peering configuration section.
-Each on
+Each config must have:
+- A name (for 'this' VN and the remote VN - two-way).
+- Options for allowing/blocking traffic (various).

+Once a peering configuration is added VNs can now communicate (two-way).

+IP to IP resolution works (haven't dealt with private DNS/domain names, etc.).

+One way connection - could delete the peering connection on the remote, for example.

+This can be done in the same region or across regions.
+This is called Global P

 #### Public and Private Endpoints